 The modern round brilliant cut diamond is the most popular diamond shape.
-That's because it offers the best light performance and sparkle factor when cut properly.
-Learn what to look for in this in-depth diamond buying tutorial.
+It offers the best light performance and sparkle factor in specific circumstances.
+Follow the steps in this tutorial, and your success is guaranteed.

 Cushion Cut Diamond Buying Guide:

-Obviously, the emerald cut diamond is rectangular in shape.
-The step-facet design can produce a very bright looking diamond when cut properly.
-However, the sparkle factor is not as vivid and intense as brilliant cut diamonds.
+It stands to reason that an emerald cut diamond will be rectangular.
+The step-facet design can produce a very bright-looking diamond when appropriately cut.
+However, the sparkle factor is not as vivid and intense as brilliant-cut diamonds.

 Marquise Cut Diamond Buying Guide:

-The marquise cut diamond is sometimes referred to as a cat-eye shape because of the outline.
-As a matter of fact, this can be a tricky shape to get right in terms of maintaining the symmetry.
-Discover the secret to getting it right in this diamond buying guide.
+The marquise cut diamond is also known as a cat-eye shape because of the outline.
+Consequently, it can be a tricky shape in terms of maintaining symmetry.
+In that case, knowing what to look for is the key to success.

 Pear-shaped Diamond Buying Guide:

-The tear-drop shape of the pear-shaped diamond makes it a very popular choice.
-Although that may be true, it's prone to symmetry issues because of the challenge of creating sides that are equal in length and curvature.
+Pear shape diamonds are trendy because the tear-drop shape seems to lengthen the finger.
+Although that may be true, it's also prone to symmetry issues.
+It's quite a challenge to create sides that are equal in length and curvature.
 Learn what to look for in the guide.

 Princess Cut Diamond Buying Guide:

-If you like the look of a rectangle, but also want brilliant sparkle, then the Radiant cut diamond is a good option.
-After all, the design combines the shape of an emerald with brilliant-cut facets that produce more vivid sparkle.
+If you like the look of a rectangle and want brilliant sparkle, then the Radiant cut diamond is a good option.
+After all, the design combines the shape of an emerald with brilliant-cut facets that produce a more dazzling sparkle.

 More Diamond Buying Guides:

-Here are some additional diamond buying guides for your enjoyment:
+Here are some additional guides and tutorials for your reference: